 Benefit Corporations and Social Purpose Corporations are entity types that were established in California with an eye towards allowing for-profit companies to engage in socially-minded activities traditionally carried out by non-profit organizations.
 Such activities are typically frowned upon by traditional corporation shareholders and the law.

 It should be noted that neither Benefit Corporations nor Social Purpose Corporations get special tax treatment in a way that non-profit organizations do.
 But both corporate types are structured as for-profit entities that can be used by for-profit entrepreneurs who consider themselves for-impact as well—that is, they want to have a social and environmental impact.
 But there are significant differences between the two that should be considered by entrepreneurs looking to stay in the for-profit realm while using their business to make a difference in the community and the environment.This article focuses on the differences between California Benefit Corporations and Social Purpose Corporations (which only exist in California).
-For a discussion of the difference between California Benefit Corporations and Delaware Benefit Corporations, see this article.
+For a discussion of the difference between California Benefit Corporations and Delaware Benefit Corporations, see this article or contact a professional CA corporate attorney.

 Benefit Corporation (the Legal Structure) and B Corp (the Certification from B Lab)